-In order to steward resources wisely, the College requires and encourages competition among suppliers who may provide goods and services to the College.
-Accordingly, those involved in vendor selection have the responsibility to search broadly and completely for viable suppliers.
-A competitive process among suppliers is required for all purchases of $\frac{10}{5}$,000 or more, and strongly encouraged even when purchases are less than $\frac{510}{0}$,000.

-For purchases above \$100,000, it is the responsibility of the Chief Operations Office or Chief Financial Officer to originate, control and analyze supplier bids, quotations, proposals and/or qualifications.
-The requisitioning department is responsible for working with the Chief Financial Officer to define the quantity, specifications, required delivery date and any other pertinent information essential to create an appropriate request for quotes.
-The requisitioning department should also suggest sources, especially for unusual or unique items.
-The requisitioning department may be called upon to assist the Chief Operations Officer or Chief Financial Officer in evaluating the bids received relative to a purchase for that department.
-The requisitioning department should allow for one (1) to six (6) weeks for the competitive bid process to occur, depending upon the requirements.

-If a purchase is less than \$100,000, the requisitioning department may secure the quotes or bids without assistance from the Chief Operations Officer or Chief Financial Officer; however, the Chief Operations Officer or Chief Financial Officer retains the right to reissue the request for bids if they determine it would be beneficial to the College.
-Written quotes/bids from the various suppliers must accompany the request, for audit purposes.

-Competitive quotes or bidding is not required when one or more of the following conditions exist:

-- The purchase is less than \$105,000. - Bids have been recently received (within the previous 3 months) for the same items and the bids are still valid. - Emergency purchases/contracts are necessary for the immediate preservation of the health, welfare, or safety, or the protection of College property and programs; - Equipment maintenance contracts for which there is only one authorized or qualified source required by the equipment manufacturer for the preservation of equipment warranty; - Proprietary software maintenance, annual license renewals, and/or upgrade contracts; - Utilities contracts for which there is no competition because of sole authorization to provide service to the geographical area; - For contractual services, supplies, materials, or equipment when, in the judgment of the Chief Financial Officer, no competition exists; - Chemicals and other material or equipment for use in laboratories or experimental studies by the College are best purchased without competition, or where rates are fixed by law or ordinance; - Public entertainment contracts for campus-sponsored fairs, expositions, exhibitions, plays and concerts;
+- 3038 In order to steward resources wisely, the College requires and encourages competition among suppliers - 3039 who may provide goods and services to the College.
+Accordingly, those involved in vendor selection - 3040 have the responsibility to search broadly and completely for viable suppliers.
+A competitive process - among suppliers is required for all purchases of \$10,000 or more, and strongly encouraged even when - 3042 purchases are less than \$10,000. - For purchases above \$100,000, it is the responsibility of the Chief Operations Office or Chief Financial - Officer to originate, control and analyze supplier bids, quotations, proposals and/or qualifications.
+The - 3045 requisitioning department is responsible for working with the Chief Financial Officer to define the - 3046 quantity, specifications, required delivery date and any other pertinent information essential to create - 3047 an appropriate request for quotes.
+The requisitioning department should also suggest sources, - 3048 especially for unusual or unique items.
+The requisitioning department may be called upon to assist the - 3049 Chief Operations Officer or Chief Financial Officer in evaluating the bids received relative to a purchase - 3050 for that department.
+The requisitioning department should allow for one (1) to six (6) weeks for the - 3051 competitive bid process to occur, depending upon the requirements. - 3052 If a purchase is less than \$100,000, the requisitioning department may secure the quotes or bids without - 3053 assistance from the Chief Operations Officer or Chief Financial Officer; however, the Chief Operations - 3054 Officer or Chief Financial Officer retains the right to reissue the request for bids if they determine it - would be beneficial to the College.
+Written quotes/bids from the various suppliers must accompany the - 3056 request, for audit purposes. - 3057 Competitive quotes or bidding is not required when one or more of the following conditions exist: - The purchase is less than \$10,000. - Bids have been recently received (within the previous 3 months) for the same items and the bids are still valid. - Emergency purchases/contracts are necessary for the immediate preservation of the health, welfare, or safety, or the protection of College property and programs; - Equipment maintenance contracts for which there is only one authorized or qualified source required by the equipment manufacturer for the preservation of equipment warranty; - Proprietary software maintenance, annual license renewals, and/or upgrade contracts; - Utilities contracts for which there is no competition because of sole authorization to provide service to the geographical area; - For contractual services, supplies, materials, or equipment when, in the judgment of the Chief Financial Officer, no competition exists; - Chemicals and other material or equipment for use in laboratories or experimental studies by the College are best purchased without competition, or where rates are fixed by law or ordinance; - Public entertainment contracts for campus-sponsored fairs, expositions, exhibitions, plays and concerts; - Contracts for conference or meeting facilities, including room accommodations for conference attendees; - Educational materials and information access resources related to the College's library services; - Compatibility with existing contractual services, supplies, materials or equipment is the overriding consideration;